francescoalemanno/KissABC.jl/README.md

 1. `ABC` this is a standard rejection algorithm, you can find examples in `test/runtests.jl`
 1. `ABCSMCPR` this is the sequential monte carlo algorithm by Drovandi et al. 2011, you can find an examples in `test/runtests.jl`
 1. `ABCDE` this is the population monte carlo algorithm based on differential evolution by B.M.
 Turner 2012, you can find an examples in `test/runtests.jl`
 1. `KABCDE` this is the kernel sequential monte carlo algorithm based on differential evolution by B.M.
-Turner 2012, you can find an examples in `test/runtests.jl` (this algorithm tends to be the most sample efficient)
+Turner 2012, you can find an examples in `test/runtests.jl`